capps096github/Cephas-Bricks/xephas_app/README.md

 - secondary_color_code
   > The secondary color code of the app?
 (Using Hexadecimal Color Code without the "#" at the start i.e 000000)
 - background_color_code
   > The background color code of the app?
-(Using Hexadecimal Color Code without the "#" at the start i.e 000000)
+(Using Hexadecimal Color Code without the "#" at the start i.e 000000), `default is E5E5E5`
+- has_nabar
+  > This is checks if the app requres a navbar so as to generate the navbar folder, `default is true`

 ### 4.2.
 Create a json file to generate the brick